There are times when you are going to have to cut the head of a nail, screw, or other fasteners that are stuck in the material.

 Screws that stick out of wood surfaces are not only dangerous but also can be hard to remove if they are old and rusted.

-While performing DIY projects or home renovations, it’s good to keep the cutters handy because you never know when a screw or nail will need to be cut.
+While performing DIY projects or home renovations, keeping the cutters handy is good because you never know when a screw or nail will need to be cut.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.